moderndatacompany/dataos.info/docs/resources/depot.md

 # Depot

-**DataOS Depot** eliminates the need to deal with a source system’s different protocols, credentials, and connection schemas each time you need to access data.
-It abstracts away these system intricacies and acts as a bridge that lets you connect to the data sources.

-Through depot, you can connect and access data from managed & unmanaged object storage like Amazon S3, Azure Blob Storage, streaming sources like Pulsar, and relational & non-relational databases like PostgreSQL, MySQL, BigQuery, NoSQL.
+Depot in DataOS is a resource that simplifies the process of accessing data from different sources by abstracting away the complexities of protocols, credentials, and connection schemas.
+It acts as a bridge between DataOS and the data sources, allowing you to connect and access data from various types of storage systems such as object storage (e.g., Amazon S3, Azure Blob Storage), streaming sources (e.g., Pulsar), and databases (e.g., PostgreSQL, MySQL, BigQuery, NoSQL).

 <style>
     blockquote {